aws-samples/serverless-patterns/apigw-websocket-api-fargate-cdk/README.md

-# Amazon API Gateway Websocket API to AWS ECS Fargate
+# Amazon API Gateway Websocket API to Amazon ECS Fargate

-This pattern deploys an API Gateway WebSocket API integrated with Application Load Balancer to AWS ECS Fargate.
+This pattern deploys an API Gateway WebSocket API integrated with an Application Load Balancer(ALB) and Amazon ECS Fargate.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.